MCResourcePile/addon-project/src/content/wiki/mutations.md

 #### Mutations

 Mutations are a PGM feature which may be used to modify elements of a single match.
-Some examples of mutations are Armor, which gives players diamond armor, and health, which gives players 10 extra hearts of health.
+Some examples of a mutation are the Armor mutation, which gives players diamond armor, and the Health mutation, which gives players 10 extra hearts of health.
 Mutations only last for a single match, and may be enabled or disabled by staff members.
 Mutations can also be enabled through the use of a Mutation Token, which will create a poll for players to vote and decide whether or not to add a specific Mutation.

 #### List of Mutations